iccmr-quantum/1st_isqcmc/index.md

 The deadline to submit papers for presentation expired on 03 September 2021.

 Instructions for registering to attend the presentations and tutorial will be posted on this webpage soon.
-Please watch this space.

 In the meantime, for more information: contact.isqcmc@gmail.com